739-49 Penn Street,

 There was a section for the hard of hearing, with ear phones.

-Heavily damaged by a fire in 1970, the Embassy Theatre was demolished in 1972 for a shopping mall, which was never built.
+The Embassy Theatre was closed by Fabian Theatres on March 31, 1970 and was heavily damaged by a fire later in 1970.
+The Embassy Theatre was demolished in 1972 for a shopping mall, which was never built.

 Just login to your account and subscribe to this theater